-And frankly speaking, there’s nothing unique or exciting about this tool, neither it’s a weak competitor like KeePass.
+Frankly speaking, there’s nothing unique or exciting about this Roboform and it performs in a similar way to other password manager competitors like KeePass.

 Except for the above features, there’s nothing which is unheard-of.